UW-GDA/gda_course_2021/resources/project/README.md

 This was meant to be an exercise to get you independently scoping your own projects and starting to explore new data/techniques, while also solidifying and building on some of the material we covered this quarter.
 Nobody is expecting a research project that is ready for publication or a presentation ready for a major international conference.

 If after this week, you never revisit this work, I hope that it was a useful learning experience.
 However, I think several of you will continue to pursue some of the things you started, maybe for your MS/PhD research, which is always really rewarding for me to see.
+I'm happy to continue offering input as you continue.

-Also, you all know each other by now, and you know that this is a friendly, open group.
+You all know each other by now, and you know that this is a friendly, open, supportive group.
 Nobody is judging you or your presentation.
-Let’s support each other and celebrate our collective accomplishments.
+We all have a lot going on right now.
+Let’s support each other, offer constructive feedback, and celebrate our collective accomplishments.

 ### Final Exam Week: Repo Submission
 * Finalize your repository with notebooks, scripts and documentation